 Start to dismantle home gyms and swing sets.When you disassemble furniture and other items, make sure you tape all parts to the main base.
 Ensure all pertinent addresses and utility changes have been prepared and sent out where necessary.
 For example hydro, gas, driver’s license, banking information and credit cards.
 Reserve the elevator and parking if necessary.
 Make arrangements for small children and pets to be taken care of on moving day.Pack important and sentimental documents so they are easily accessible, for example passports, health records, insurance information.

-Pack from the least to the most important!!
-Make sure to leave hand tools and cleaning supplies for last.
+Pack from the least to the most important!
+Make sure to leave hand tools and cleaning supplies last.
 Drain fuel and oil from motorized tools and lawn mowers.
 Leave the cap off the lawn mower till moving day.
 Have the grandfather clock pendelums removed.
 Begin to disconnect computer and stereo systems.
 When packing boxes, try to keep them between 20-25 pounds.
-Please remember, the heavier the item, the smaller the box you should be using. i.e. Books, Dvd’s etc. 2 cubic, Linens, Towels- 4 cubic.
+Please remember, the heavier the item, the smaller the box you should be using. i.e. Books, DVD’s etc. 2 cubic size boxes work best for linens, 4 cubic sized boxes for towels.
 Have your beds disassembled and collapse your bed frames.
 Have your mirrors off your dressers.
 Empty your filing cabinets.
-Have your appliances empty and disconnected, for at least a day before moving.
-Roll up your carpets and have them tied.
-Tape in bundles of 5′s any hockey sticks, brooms, shovels, rakes etc. Take arms of treadmills.
+Have your appliances emptied and disconnected at least a day before moving.
+Roll up your carpets and have them tightly taped.
+Tape in bundles of 5′s for any hockey sticks, brooms, shovels, rakes etc. Take arms of treadmills.

-Arrange to have the moving truck as close as possible to your front door, or to the loading dock.
-Have your driveway, walkways and stairs shoveled clean and place salt down if necessary.
+Arrange to have the moving truck as close as possible to your front door or to the loading dock.
+Have your driveway, walkways and stairs shovelled clean (place salt down if necessary).
 Have your appliances disconnected.
 Place the goods you need first and identify these boxes with clear lables or bright stickers.
 Advise the movers of these boxes and see if they will be first off the truck.
-Items that you will need first include hand tools, toilet paper, toiletries, garbage bags, cleaning supplies, alarm clock, coffee maker and your children's favorite toys.
+Items that you will need first include: hand tools, toilet paper, toiletries, garbage bags, cleaning supplies, alarm clocks, coffee maker and your children's favourite toys.
 Disassemble beds and collapse bed frames.
 Clear all pathways to furniture.
 Customers are not permitted on the moving truck.
 This is not only for insurance purposes, but also for our customer’s safety.
 If possible try to send children and pets to relatives or friends for the day.